 Money Is No Object ($2500+):

-Long-Range & Short-Range Optics Setup: Lots of people have asked me about what the best scope setup is for a long-range rifle that they plan to take hunting.
+Long-Range & Short-Range Optics Setup: Lots of people have asked me about what the best scope setup is for a long-range rifle that they plan to use hunting.
 The problem with most long-range scopes is that it can be almost impossible to engage targets that pop-up at close ranges unexpectedly.
 Nothing is more frustrating than bumping up a trophy animal at close range, and struggling to find them in your scope to take the shot.
 There are a couple other options for handling the combination of long-range and close-range shots with the same gun, and I explain a few options in this post.